stephen29xie/airflow-workflows/presentation/lunch_and_learn.md

 Airflow is highly extensible.
 In addition to what is available out-of-the-box, you can extend the base classes to implement your own.
 As you create more Operators, Sensors, Hooks, and more, you will have a toolbox of these building blocks that are reusable for any other DAG you want to create.

-## Dependency Management.
+## State and Dependency Management.
 One of the selling points of Airflow is being able to concisely define dependencies between tasks.
+Simpler dependencies can be defined in as little as a one line of code.
+Tasks have a **state** (queued, running, success, fail, etc.) and these can be used to define even more specific dependencies.

 **Trigger Rules**: